texasflood/texasflood.github.io.b/_posts/2015-03-11-vim-improvements.md

 - Using the up/down arrows in insert mode to move across lines does not preserve column position when passing across the end of a line

 - Sometimes the position of the status bar is too high, but is corrected when you try and scroll

+- <C-p> and <C-n> completion in the command line bar - especially for search and replace!